 While it will change for every business, here’s a high-level look of how to do email marketing:

 Whether you’re new to email marketing or refining your existing strategy, there are a lot of factors that can impact the success of your campaigns.
-Where do you start?
+How do you start email marketing?

 Here are some quick tips that can improve the efficacy of your strategy:

-The most successful email marketers have learned to prioritize a few lines of copy and a single design element, like subject lines and buttons, to give their emails the best chance of being opened and, once opened, foster engagement.
+The most successful email marketers have learned to prioritize a few lines of copy and a single design element, like crafting creative email subject lines and buttons, to give their emails the best chance of being opened and, once opened, foster engagement.

-For more best practices, read our blog post, “Email Marketing Tips and Tricks.”
+For more email marketing best practices, read our blog post, “Email Marketing Tips and Tricks.”

 When looking for an email tool for your business, some key features to look for include:

 Fear not, email marketing is alive and well!
 Put simply, email campaigns work and Keap can help you create powerful email communications.
 They are a low-cost, effective way to reach thousands of customers in a single moment, with the option of personalizing each message to build even stronger relationships.
 Email optimization is fairly easy once you start sending on a regular basis, and with a little bit of effort, you can grow your email list and watch your revenue grow along with it.